may/calmwater1/README.txt

 t work - list tasks in work action context t work call bob re: proposal - create task in work action context with the contents of 'call bob re: proposal'

+when creating tasks, can use abbrevations for action contexts such as 'c' for computer, 'w' for waiting, and 's' or 's/m' or 'm' etc. for someday/maybe

+use 't action_context' to list tasks in a given action context, like 't computer' or 't job' shortcuts available: lc and lj

+# ADVANCED
+w what you are waiting on
+w  (no arguments, works like lw)

 # Testing